top of page

 A frozen shoulder is usually said to develop in several stages, which may overlap.

 If you think you have a frozen shoulder, it is advisable to seek the advice of your physiotherapist immediately.
 The physiotherapist will perform a thorough examination of your shoulder, and will be able to diagnose accordingly.
 A frozen shoulder may take several years to recover on its own.
 Getting early treatment to decrease pain and increase movement, may give the best results.
-The most effective physiotherapy modalities include exercise therapy and manual therapy, to help reduce pain and stiffness.
+The most effective physiotherapy modalities include exercise therapy, manual therapy, and cupping therapy to help reduce pain and stiffness.

 In severe cases, your doctor may recommend a steroid joint injection, to help ease the pain, making physiotherapy more comfortable for you.
 Surgery may be indicated, if all other treatment fails.